-In New Hampshire and Tennessee, there is only tax dividend and interest income.
-While states that lack an income tax may seem like the most attractive option, they may have steep property or sales taxes, which could easily offset the lack of income tax.
+States that lack an income tax might seem like an attractive option, but many collect revenues in other ways.
+They might have steep property or sales taxes, which can easily offset the lack of an income tax.

 State Income Tax Breaks for Retirees

 Most states that do have an income tax also allow retirees to exclude some or all of their Social Security benefits and pension incomes from taxation.
 Twelve states exempt pension income entirely for qualified retirees:

 - South Dakota

 An additional 24 states exempt or provide a credit for a portion of pension income:

 - New Mexico

 A few states are less hospitable to retirees.
 Not only are some of their tax rates high, but they also fully tax pension income, as well as 401(k) and IRA distributions.
 According to the Tax Foundation, a nonpartisan tax research group in Washington, D.C., these states and their top tax rates as of 2020 are:

 - California: 13.3% on incomes over $1 million ($1,181,484 for married filers of joint returns), but Social Security benefits aren't taxed here

 - Minnesota: 9.85% on incomes over $164,400 ($273,470 for married filers of joint returns)